 \section{Abstract}

 The search for new physics beyond the Standard Model is one of the central problems of current high energy physics interest.
 As the luminosities of current and near-future colliders continue to increase, the search for new physics has increased the requirements for processing large amounts of data.
-Mean while, quantum computing which is rapidly evolving, has great potential to become a powerful tool to help search for new physics signals.
-Since the k-means algorithm is known to be able to be speeded up with the help of quantum computing, we investigate and propose an event selection strategy based on k-means algorithm to search for new physics signals.
-Taking the case of tri-photon processes at the muon colliders as an example, the event selection strategy is shown to be effective in helping to search for the signal of dimension-8 operators contributing to anomalous quartic gauge couplings.
+Meanwhile, quantum computing which is rapidly evolving, has great potential to become a powerful tool to help search for new physics signals.
+Since the k-means algorithm is known to be able to be accelerated with the help of quantum computing, we investigate and propose an event selection strategy based on k-means algorithm to search for new physics signals.
+Taking the case of tri-photon processes at the muon colliders as an example, the event selection strategy is shown to be effective in helping to search for the signals of dimension-8 operators contributing to anomalous quartic gauge couplings.
 Compared with traditional event selection strategy, the expected constraints are generally tighter.